 Note: You should always check your vehicle handbook for any fault remedy before carrying out any work on your vehicle.
 If you are unsure of what is required to fix any problems, please consult a professional.

-To help prevent this, lead-acid batteries are connected to the alternator to keep them topped up.
+To help prevent this, batteries are connected to the alternator, which keeps them topped up while driving.
+Over time, even well-maintained batteries naturally degrade and lose efficiency.

 Jump starts and bump starts